danog/MadelineProto/docs/docs/LOGIN.md

 $MadelineProto->logout();
 ```

-Use `logout` to logout, see [here for the parameters and the result](https://docs.madelineproto.xyz/logout.html).
+**If** you want to logout, you can use the logout function, see [here for the parameters and the result](https://docs.madelineproto.xyz/logout.html).

 <form action="https://docs.madelineproto.xyz/docs/CREATING_A_CLIENT.html"><input type="submit" value="Previous section" /></form><form action="https://docs.madelineproto.xyz/docs/FEATURES.html"><input type="submit" value="Next section" /></form>